 No job or request for service is too small.
 If we can help we will.

+To learn more about Yankee’s connection with the Sunday Love project, read the story at TheJakeStory.com and discover how a chance encounter with a homeless man could lead to a life-long friendship.
 The Mission of The Sunday Love Project is to share food amongst the homeless, while simultaneously building community.
 Their efforts aim to break bread with those who are struggling to make their way back into society as contributing members.
 We are a liaison between a hungry, struggling mind and a focused, nourished soul.
 Each week The Sunday Love Project serves over 500 meals to those in need.

 Bob is the Founder of Pedal Thru Youth, Inc. He started working with children in 2003 when he leads a Girl Scout Troop for his daughter and coached her softball team.
 He started teaching automotive for Willie Ross School for the Deaf in 2012.
 Around the same time, he started fixing up bikes to donate to less fortunate kids.
 In 2017, after being diagnosed with a neurodegenerative disease, he decided that he wanted to create a formal organization and start donating bikes to large groups of children.
 Thus, the idea for Pedal Thru Youth was born.
 Bob has received numerous awards from local government and community agencies for his contributions to the community, including being recognized by the Springfield City Council and the Center for Human Development in 2017.
 He currently works and lives in Springfield, Massachusetts.